Temporal Cascading of Planning and Control for Quadrotor MPC: Simulated Experiments

-\textit{How does the second phase influence performance?} In Fig.~\ref{fig:tracking_results}, we investigate how adding steps of the second phase influences the Pareto performance in comparison to how adding standard MPC steps influences the performance.
-We take standard MPC with~$n_\mathrm{hf}=\{10,15,20,30,50\}$ shooting nodes and $t_{\Delta}^\mathrm{hf}=\unit[40]{\mathrm{ms}}$ (red line in Fig.~\ref{fig:tracking_results}) and append to each standard high-fidelity MPC a the low-fidelity part of~$n_\mathrm{lf}=\{3,5,7\}$ with $t_{\Delta}^\mathrm{jf}=\unit[400]{\mathrm{ms}}$ (black dotted line).
+\textit{How does the second phase influence \reb{control} performance?} In Fig.~\ref{fig:tracking_results}, we investigate how adding steps of the second phase influences the Pareto performance in comparison to how adding standard MPC steps influences the performance.
+We take standard MPC with~$n_\mathrm{hf}=\{10,15,20,30,50\}$ shooting nodes and $t_{\Delta}^\mathrm{hf}=\unit[40]{\mathrm{ms}}$ (red line in Fig.~\ref{fig:tracking_results}) and append to each standard high-fidelity MPC the low-fidelity part of~$n_\mathrm{lf}=\{3,5,7\}$ with $t_{\Delta}^\mathrm{lf}=\unit[400]{\mathrm{ms}}$ (black dotted line).
 The reference tracking involves three obstacles and shapes of a Triangle, a rounded Rectangle, a Figure Eight, and a Butterfly.
 Additionally, we add a small sinusoidal z-component.
-The evaluation on the Pareto front reveals that it is more efficient to add the low-fidelity horizon of \textsc{Unique} than to increase the MPC horizon.
+The evaluation on the Pareto front reveals that it is more efficient to add the low-fidelity horizon of \textsc{Unique} than to increase the MPC horizon. \reb[4.9]{This confirms that, even from a pure control perspective, the two-phase structure yields superior closed-loop performance under the same computational budget.}